imagineLife/nodeWork/in-depth/study-topics.md

 ### Levearging the Execution approach

 #### Levearge a Synchronous approach

 - return a non-zero exit code from a child process
   - gracefully catch the error in the parent process
 - throw an error from a child process
   - gracefully catch the error in the parent process

 #### Leverage an Async Approach

 - in the same child process
   - log a string of `A` and then log an error of `B`
   - handle the results:
     - log the err on one line (_should return null_)
     - log the stdout on another line (_should return A_)
     - log the stderr on another line (_should return B_)
 - in another example,
   - log a string of `A` and then throw an error containing a string of `B`
   - handle the results:
     - log the err on one line (_should return the complex err obj with B_)
     - log the stdout on another line (_should return A_)
     - log the stderr on another line (_should return a bunc of stuff_)

+#### Leverage the Spawn Approach

+- compare spawn vs exec syntax
+- compare the returned values of execSync && spawnSync
+  - A:
+    - execSync returns a buffer containing child-process output
+    - spawnSync returns an obj containing info about the child-process